arion52/arion52/README.md

 ---
 <h2 align='center'>About me </h2>

- I am **@Kade** 😄 i am a front-end web developer and a fullstack mobile developer.Also an ML developer
+ I am **@Kade** 😄 i am a front-end web developer and a fullstack mobile developer.Also a ML developer

 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on web development and Machine Learning or ds and algo projects